The Energy Society

 Initial start-up capital for this CDFI was secured in 2008 with further finance provided through a credit facility with Cornwall Council.
 Finance secured through the Low Carbon Society also provides communities with the ability to leverage mainstream finance.

-The Low Carbon Society provides a £2.7m loan facility with an active loan book of over £3.1m.
+The Low Carbon Society provides a £2.7m loan facility with an active loan book of £3.25m and has helped communities to save over 3,156 tonnes of CO2e from entering the atmosphere (September 2018).

 Community Energy Enterprises supported by the Low Carbon Society to date: